UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 This project does not accept any donations or payment.
 (If someone claims to be a representative of this project..
 They are not...)

 While the project has held onto same name as "Proton BleedingEdge" for now.
-This is not at 100% replica of BleedingEdge starting from build 5, expect improved performance & features going forward until i come up with a new name for the project.
+This is not at 100% replica of BleedingEdge starting from build 5.

 If a program requires kernel boot parameter: clearcpuid=304 Wine will not work at all.